 Under Teva policy, and in compliance with the Act, Teva utilises a risk-based assessment of its suppliers considering, amongst other things, their potential risk of non-compliance to the Supplier Code of Conduct and their importance for Teva.
 We acknowledge that we must be particularly vigilant when sourcing in specific industry sectors with geographically distant supply chains.
 Suppliers prioritised as high or medium risk are requested to complete corrective actions and improve upon re-assessment and may thereafter be subject to an audit.

 Teva engages with, and maintains oversight of, suppliers through questionnaires, surveys, PSCI audits and ESG assessments conducted by third-party sustainability rating companies (e.g. EcoVadis).
-We are working to expand our ESG assessments to 100% of critical suppliers.
+We are working towards our target to expand our ESG assessments to 100% of critical suppliers by 2025.

-In 2017, we established a risk mitigation framework using the EcoVadis platform, the leading provider of sustainability risk and performance ratings for global supply chains, and tracked high-risk suppliers' corrective actions.
-In 2021, we increased the number of suppliers under the program from 72 to 218, and as a result of the additional measures and procedures carried out by Teva, our EcoVadis Sustainable Procurement score increased by 40%, placing Teva amongst the top 1% of pharmaceutical companies assessed.
+In 2017, we established a risk assessment framework using the EcoVadis platform, the leading provider of sustainability risk and performance ratings for global supply chains, and tracked high-risk suppliers' corrective actions.
+As at 31 December 2022, 56% of 522 global critical suppliers were assessed by EcoVadis.